helmbold/sulfur/README.md

         java -jar fitnesse-standalone.jar
 This will create the basic wiki structure (when executed the first time) and start the wiki server.

-5. Open http://localhost/FrontPage?edit in your browser and replace the content with
+5. Open http://localhost/FrontPage?edit in your browser and replace the content visible on the page with

         !define TEST_SYSTEM {slim}
         !path *.jar
         !contents -R -g -p -f -h

 And click 'save'.
-The above configuration tells FitNesse to use the SLIM engine and where to look for libraries.
+The above configuration tells FitNesse to use the SLIM engine and where to look for libraries (like Sulfur).

 That's it!
 You can now start to write automated GUI tests.